intelation/openpiimap/docs/schema.md

 ### `tags` (optional)
 - **Type:** `list of strings`
 - **Description:** Helpful tags to classify the data element (e.g., `["health", "genetic", "identifier"]`).

 ---

+## 📋 Type Taxonomy Decision

+### `indirect_identifier` vs `quasi_identifier`

+**Status:** Both terms are **officially accepted** and considered equivalent.

+**Rationale:**
+- Different privacy frameworks use different terminology for the same concept
+- GDPR countries typically use `indirect_identifier`
+- HIPAA, CPRA, and many Asian frameworks use `quasi_identifier`
+- Both refer to data that may identify an individual when combined with other information

+**Implementation:**
+- Both terms are valid in the schema
+- Use `indirect_identifier` for GDPR-based frameworks
+- Use `quasi_identifier` for HIPAA, CPRA, and other non-GDPR frameworks
+- Validation and querying tools treat both as equivalent
+- No migration required; maintaining framework-specific conventions

+**Current Usage:**
+- `indirect_identifier`: 34 occurrences (primarily GDPR countries)
+- `quasi_identifier`: 51 occurrences (HIPAA, CPRA, and other frameworks)

+---